bigscience-workshop/data_tooling/pii-manager/doc/contributing.md

 In a full description a task is a dictionary with these compulsory fields:
  * `pii`: the PII identifier for the task: a member of [PiiEnum]
  * `type`: the task type: `regex`, `callable` or `PiiTask`
- * `task`: a fro regex tasks, a raw string; for function tasks a callable and for PiiTask either a class or a string with a full class name.
+ * `task`: for regex tasks, a raw string (contianing the regex to be used);
+    for function tasks a callable and for PiiTask either a class or a string with a full class name.
- * `lang`:

 And these optional fields
- * `country`:
+ * `lang`: language this task is designed for (it can also be `LANG_ANY`).
+If not present, the language will be determined from the folder structure the task implementation is in
+ * `country`: country this task is designed for.
+If not present, the language will be determined from the folder structure the task implementation is in, if possible (else, a `None`value will be used, meaning the task is not country-dependent)
  * `name`: a name for the task.
 If not present, a name will be generated from the `name` class-level attribute (PiiTask) or from the class/function name.
-   This is meant to provide a higher level of detail than the `PiiEnum` generic name (e.g. different types of Government ID).
-Class-type tasks can use a dynamic name at runtime, while function and regexes will have a fixed name.
+   This is meant to provide a higher level of detail than the `PiiEnum` generic name (e.g. for different types of Government ID).
+Class-type tasks can use a dynamic name at runtime (detected PII might have different names), while function and regexes will have a fixed name.
  * `doc`: the documentation for the class.
 If not present, the docstring for callable and class types will be used (for regex types, the task will have no documentation)